 As gout can render your joints achy and feeble, subjecting them to a rigorous workout will only add to the strain and will worsen your condition.

 Ask your doctor to recommend exercises that are appropriate for your condition.
-(2)
+(13)

 Overconsumption of alcohol can contribute to the development of gout and must be avoided.

 Giving up alcohol completely is ideal, but if you must drink, it has to be in limited amounts.
 Besides, it may serve you well to steer clear of beer and other spirits.
-(2)
+(13)

+- Anti-inflammatory foods: Anti-inflammatory foods such as ginger and turmeric may help reduce the intensity of gout symptoms.
 Increase your intake of such foods, which can help your body fight the gout-induced inflammation from within.
-(3)(6)(9)
+(7)(14)

+- Magnesium-rich foods: Magnesium has been found useful in lowering elevated uric acid levels in the body.
 This beneficial effect was highlighted by a study that found a link between increased magnesium intake and reduced hyperuricemia.
-(7)
+(17)